josegarciav/josegarciav.github.io/_pages/cv.md

 * 2025-2025: Senior Software Engineer, Pricing Analytics
   * [HP Inc (via Mphasis)](https://www.hp.com/es-es/home.html)
   * Duties included:
-    * Collaborated within the Pricing Data Science team of HP Inc (Sant Cugat), with a software standardization project for multiple data projects in various markets, aiming at developing a common architecture for data engineering, feature engineering, modeling, and deployment of price elasticity and demand forecasting models.
+    * Collaborated within the Pricing Data Science team of HP Inc (Sant Cugat), with a data science software refactoring project for various markets, aiming at developing a common architecture for feature engineering, modeling, and deployment of price elasticity and causal inference models.
     *	Architected 3 modular Delta Live Tables pipelines in Python to support retail and commercial demand models across North America and EMEA, reducing code duplication by ~11%, enabling region-specific customizations.
-    * Designed with stakeholders new MLOps features including integration testing between AWS model deployment platforms and internal feature library versions, increasing model deployment reliability by 10%.
+    * Built counterfactual price model (LightGBM) to simulate competitor brand prices as if they were an HP brand, to use as confounders in a demand elasticity model.

 <!-- * 2024-2025: LLM Engineer